SFDR Disclosures

 Wellington Partners’ compensation policies are structured to incentivize investment managers to promote sustainable growth within investments.
 Consequently, the remuneration model includes a variable component that qualitatively takes into account compliance with the firm’s sustainability principles, such as successful internal training on these principles, the application of ESG processes and methodologies in the investment process, and the regular monitoring and communication of ESG measures.

-Furthermore, the compensation model of Wellington Partners’ includes a carried interest component which, among others, reflects the sustainability performance of investments.
+Furthermore, the compensation model of Wellington Partners includes a carried interest component which, among others, reflects the sustainability performance of investments.

-Product-level disclosure (SFDR Art.
+(SFDR Art.
 8)

 Summary

 The information described below applies to Wellington Partners Life Sciences VI GmbH & Co.
 KG (“WPLS-VI”).
 WPLS-VI promotes environmental or social characteristics but does not have as its objective sustainable investments.
-ESG is an essential part of the investment strategy and is integrated along the whole investment process.
+ESG is an essential part of the investment strategy and is integrated through the whole investment process.
 ESG-related exclusion criteria are applied, ESG topics are assessed during the due diligence, considered as part of the investment decision and monitored during the holding phase.
 A proprietary ESG rating tool is applied for the initial assessment as well as the regular monitoring process.
 Wellington Partners engages with investee companies to support the improvement of their ESG performance to the extent possible.

 WPLS-VI promotes environmental or social characteristics but does not have as its objective sustainable investments.

-Environmental or social characteristics of the financial product
+Environmental or Social Characteristics of the Financial Product

 Furthermore, WPLS-VI considers the following ESG topics as part of its ESG due diligence assessment of any potential investments: